PaddlePaddle/Paddle/doc/design/ops/dist_train.md

-- Model parallelism become easier to implement: it's an extension to the trainer - parameter server approach. we already have the communication OPs, but need to extend the graph converter.
+- Model parallelism become easier to implement: it's an extension to the trainer - parameter server approach. we already have the communication OPs, but need to extend the graph converter's placement functionality.

 - User-defined optimizer is easier to add - user can now express it as a subgraph.